melon-dog/wayback/README.md

 Returns `True` if the URL has at least one valid (HTTP 2xx or 3xx) archived snapshot, otherwise `False`.

-- You need valid access keys (ACCESS_KEY and SECRET_KEY) to use the archiving API.
-- You can provide an on_confirmation callback function to save() to receive the final archiving status asynchronously.
-- The module uses requests and threading.

 # License:
 MIT license.